2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 - Original features: Built-in hutch, pantry closet, breakfast nook

-- Common problems: One window, limited natural light
+- Common problems: One window, limited natural light, closed-off feel

-- Floor: Original hardwood, often under layers of linoleum
+- Floor: Original oak hardwood, often hidden under layers of linoleum

 Structural Considerations Unique to Bungalows